Hansxsourse/docs-format/README.md

 Add a few lines about who can use your open-source project, its liabilites and legal content (if necessary).
 Use can use either an [MIT License](https://opensource.org/licenses/MIT) or an [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0) for the same.
 (A sample of MIT License is provided in the template code of this repository)

-Learn more about licenses [here](https://help.github.com/articles/licensing-a-repository/)
+Learn more about open-source licenses [here](https://help.github.com/articles/licensing-a-repository/)

 # Authors
 List of Authors, Developers and Designers of this app are listed here including yourself.